simul/Teleport/README.md

 ## Building the PC Client

 1. Build pthread.2015.sln in "\thirdparty\srt\submodules\pthread-win32" in Release x64.
-2. Check out libavstream submodule to master (if needed)
-3. Using CMakeGUI, set src: (RemotePlay Folder) and bin: (RemotePlay Folder)/build/x64
+2. Using CMakeGUI, set src: (RemotePlay Folder) and bin: (RemotePlay Folder)/build_pc_client_
-4. Configure for x64 platform with default native compiler
+3. Configure for x64 platform with default native compiler
-5. In the Advanced CMake config settings, search for CXX_FLAGS and ensure that the configurations use the /MT and /MTd runtimes.
+4. In the Advanced CMake config settings, search for CXX_FLAGS and ensure that the configurations use the /MT and /MTd runtimes.
-6. Uncheck 'BUILD_SHARED_LIBS', and 'USE_DYNAMIC_RUNTIME'.
+5. Uncheck 'BUILD_SHARED_LIBS', and 'USE_DYNAMIC_RUNTIME'.
-7. Uncheck 'LIBAV_BUILD_SHARED_LIBS', and 'LIBAV_USE_DYNAMIC_RUNTIME'.
+6. Uncheck 'LIBAV_BUILD_SHARED_LIBS', and 'LIBAV_USE_DYNAMIC_RUNTIME'.
-8. Uncheck 'ENABLE_ENCRYPTION' option from srt.
+7. Uncheck 'ENABLE_ENCRYPTION' option from srt.
-9. Check PLATFORM_D3D11_SFX.
-10. Generate, open and build the Visual Studio project.
+8. Generate, open and build the Visual Studio project.

 ## Building UE4 plugin